meganz/MEGAchat/Readme.md

   },
 ```
 Note: this fix was taken from `https://code.google.com/p/chromium/issues/detail?id=407183`

-Then re-run
-`gclient runhooks --force`, and then the `ninja` command.
+Then re-run `gclient runhooks --force`, and then the `ninja` command.

+### Verify the build ##
+`cd out/Release|Debug`
+* Desktop OS builds
+run `peerconnection_server` app to start a signalling server.
+run two or more `peerconnection_client` instances and do a call between them via the server.
+* Android
+The build system generates a test application `WebRTCDemo-debug.apk`.
+Copy it to a device, install it and run it.

 ### Using the webrtc stack with CMake ###
 Unfortunately the webrtc build does not generate a single lib and config header file (for specific C defines